Thursday, September 9th, 2010

 (** "Descendants of Cheney Boyce, "Ancient Planter," and of Richard Craven," by John Anderson Bayson, 1996)

 (aa).
-Nathaniel Tatum (30 March 1745 Prince George County) paid tax on 200 acres in Prince George County until 1785.^ He was a resident of Prince George County until 1785 when he sold 200 acres.*^ The earliest Prince George County Land tax to survive notes a Nathaniel Tatum with 200 acres for 1782 through 1784 with the last entry noting that Nat purchased the land from a Samuel Jones.
+Nathaniel Tatum (30 March 1745 Prince George County) paid tax on 200 acres in Prince George County until 1785.^ He was a resident of Prince George County until 1785 when he sold 200 acres.* ^ The earliest Prince George County Land tax to survive notes a Nathaniel Tatum with 200 acres for 1782 through 1784 with the last entry noting that he had purchased the land from a Samuel Jones.

-Possibly, the following belongs to this Nathaniel Tatum: Prince George County Land Tax Lists: Nathaniel Tatum 200 acres for 1782, 1783, 1785 - purchased from Samuel Jones.
+Possibly, the following belongs to this Nathaniel Tatum: Prince George County Land Tax Lists: Nathaniel Tatum 200 acres for 1782, 1783, 1785 – land had been purchased from Samuel Jones.

 (bb).
 Robert Tatum, "II" (~1750 – 1810/12?) married in Sussex County on 30 January 1773 (bond) to Amy Gee, daughter of Charles Gee III of Sussex County.